 As many of us know, Hanukkah is a holiday celebrating the Jewish rededication of the Holy Temple in Jerusalem.
 You may recognize it as a time of latkes, doughnuts, dreidels, gifts and gelt.
 Besides an abundance of delicious fried foods and gifts, the festival (much like Christmas) brings together family and friends.
-Hanukkah starts on the 20th this year and we've collected some gifts and crafts to help you celebrate the eight-day festival.
+Before Hanukkah starts this year, we've collected some gifts and crafts to help you celebrate the eight-day festival.

 For a special Hanukkah centerpiece, coat a branch with silver paint.
 Glue nine candle clips onto the branch.
 Then cut out nine stars from blue vellum, removing the centers with a hole punch.
 Put these stars onto the candle clips and add candles.

 These embroidered felt dreidel coasters are great for a Hanukkah party.
-They're simple enough that you can make extra sets to give out as gifts.
+They're simple enough to make extra sets to give out as gifts.

-Check out Purl Bee for the full how-to.
+Check out Purl Soho for the full how-to.

 Celebrate the Festival of Lights with kids using this envelope countdown.
 Hang a yardstick on the wall and attach eight numbered envelopes in assorted colors using small clips.
 Fill the envelopes with gifts and activities and have the kids open an envelope each day.